 Carly Rae Jepsen’s third album E•MO•TION was one of the best of albums of 2015.
 You already know my feelings on it, and it’s been repeated by plenty of other critics and year-end lists.
 So it was a disappointment that the album failed the way it did with underperforming sales and brilliant singles that went absolutely nowhere.
 Even though E•MO•TION was an accessible, joyous pop album full of songs that would be perfectly at home on Top 40 radio, none of them really caught on, and certainly not to the extent of her 2012 smash “Call Me Maybe”.

-There were some highlights aside from the critical adulation: E•MO•TION did become big in Japan as a lot of these do and her Gimmie Love Tour got an excellent in America.
-It also was really wonderful to see a sea of people sing along to her songs at the Pitchfork Music Festival.
+There were some highlights aside from the critical adulation: E•MO•TION did become big in Japan, as a lot of cult records do, and her Gimmie Love Tour got an excellent reception in America.
+It was also wonderful to see a sea of people sing along to her songs at the Pitchfork Music Festival.
 However, she’s also done some post E•MO•TION work that seems considerably beneath her, like doing gibberish versions of her perfect pop songs for The Sims and being reduced to an opening act in her native Canada.

 At the very least, it seems like Carly Rae Jepsen has finally moved away from the shadow of “Call Me Maybe” to become a cult indie-pop singer like Robyn or Grimes or Charli XCX, artists whose fans rightly bemoan their lack of pop success.

-Fans have been aware that more Emotion cuts existed than the 17 present on the album’s deluxe edition: Jepsen said that she wrote 250 songs for the album, and whittled the track list down from 40 prospective songs.
-The eight songs that made it onto Emotion Side B don’t feel like they were indiscriminately chosen.
+Fans have been aware for some time that more E•MO•TION cuts exist aside from than the 17 present on the album’s deluxe edition: Jepsen said that she wrote 250 songs for the album, and whittled the track list down from 40 prospective songs.
+The eight songs that made it onto E•MO•TION Side B don’t feel like they were indiscriminately chosen.
 Instead, they share musical similarities, including some that weren’t present on the album.

 Opener “First Time” is a giddy blast of day-glo synthpop with lyrics on restarting a relationship that are both wistful and forward thinking.
 The song is highlighted by Carly’s gleeful vocals and the zooming synths that surround her..Like much of Side B, “First Time” has strong influences from the late 80s freestyle genre of dance music.
 “Higher” and “Body Language” also contain influences from the genre, giving the EP a bright, angular feel for much of its runtime.